How To Use An Air Purifier Correctly & Effectively

 2. Leave It On 24×7

-Don’t worry too much about energy wastage as modern air purifiers are energy-efficient and Energy Star Rated.
-With auto mode, the air purifier would self-regulate to only use higher fan speed when there is a high concentration level of air pollutants detected.
-If the particular model does not come with auto mode, leave it on at the lowest fan speed and the air purifier can run efficiently with no high utility bill to incur.
+Don’t worry too much about power wastage as modern air purifiers are mostly Energy Star Rated.
+With auto/ sleep mode, the air cleaner would self-regulate by only using a higher fan speed when a high concentration level of air pollutants is detected.
+If the particular model does not have auto mode, set it at the lowest fan speed, and the air purifier will run efficiently without incurring a high utility bill.

 3. Keep Windows And Doors Closed

-4. Change/ Maintain The filters Regularly
+4. Change/ Maintain The Filters Regularly

 5. Clean The Air Purifier’s Sensor